 CPC’s Are Low – Great ROI

 If you have set up your accounts in the right way, then your CPC should be relatively low, depending on the size of your budget and the size of the market you are targeting.

 A landing page is sometimes referred to as a “lead capture page, “destination page” or “lander.”
 A lot of inexperienced businesses send their paid traffic to their homepage which is a big no-no – the chances of converting your traffic from your homepage is pretty slim.

 The landing page’s job is to produce leads for your business for future follow-up or persuade clients to buy.
-For that reason the overall design, structure and feel of this page has to be different from your other pages.
+For that reason, the overall design, structure and feel of this page have to be different from your other pages.